 Let us look at two simple, yet undeniable, facts:

-- As we learned earlier, two of the main active properties of pot are found in THC, the psychoactive chemical that produces a high, and in CBD, the chemical principally responsible for the physical, medical benefits thereof.
+- As we learned earlier, two of the main active properties in pot.
+The first is THC, the psychoactive chemical that produces a high.
+The second is CBD, the chemical principally responsible for the physical, medical benefits thereof.
 Thus, the ideal strain of pot for medical use would be one low in THC and high in CBD.

 - Far more individuals use pot for recreational purposes than use it for medical purposes.

-Since gangs are in the business of maximizing their illegal profits no matter the misery they create for society, and since, by far, the largest number of pot buyers comes from the recreational users side of the spectrum, instead of from medical users, do you think that the gangs would prefer to produce and sell a marijuana strain high in THC, the psychoactive ingredient, or high in CBD, the physioactive and curative ingredient?
+Gangs are in the business of maximizing their illegal profits no matter the misery they create for society.
+By far the largest number of pot buyers come from the recreational users side of the spectrum.
+Therefore, the gangs prefer to produce and sell a pot strain high in THC, the psychoactive ingredient.
+Do you think they would prefer pot high in CBD, the physioactive and curative ingredient?

-Gangs are selling pot to the plethora of “supposed” medical marijuana dispensaries that sprout like weeds in Vancouver and Victoria.
-They will continue to do so unless some sanity is brought to the medical marijuana industry.
-These dispensaries are selling pot with the exact opposite properties of what is medically needed because it is gang produced pot.
+Gangs are selling pot to the many “supposed” medical pot dispensaries that sprout like weeds in Vancouver and Victoria.
+They will continue to do so unless some sanity is brought to the medical pot industry.
+These pot shops sell pot with the exact opposite properties of what is medically needed.

-Would you fill your prescriptions at a pharmacy which buys its medicine supplies from a criminal organization?
+Would you fill your prescriptions at a pharmacy which buys its medicine supplies from criminals?
 Would you use medicine that is produced to give the exact opposite effects of what you need?

-This is precisely what Vancouver is already openly doing for a licensing fee and what Victoria is allowing, but doing de facto.
+This is precisely what Vancouver is already openly doing in return for a licensing fee.
+Also, Victoria is allowing this too, but doing so de facto.
 It is absolute insanity.

-As I write this blog posting, there are 25 commercially licensed pot growers in Canada and gang activity is already having a negative impact on their businesses.
-Why are we allowing criminal organizations to threaten legitimate businesses?
+At this moment there are 25 commercially licensed medical marijuana growers in Canada.
+Gang activity is already having a negative impact on their businesses.
+Why are we allowing criminals to threaten legitimate businesses?

 One of Nanaimo’s largest employers just laid off some 1/3 of its staff

-Tilray, a leading supplier of medical marijuana, although the news article quoted herein from CBC does not specify the illegal supplying of marijuana to its customer base, I have it on reliable inside information that that is precisely the reason for the layoffs cited in the news article.
-In fact, a careful reading of that news article certainly lends itself to such a conclusion when it says, “…serve patients and the MMPR market as it exists today…”
+Tilray, is a licensed and leading supplier of medical pot.
+The news article quoted herein from CBC does not specify criminals supplying pot to its customer base.
+Nevertheless, I have it on reliable inside information that that is precisely the reason for the layoffs cited in the news article.
+In fact, a careful reading of that news article certainly lends itself to that conclusion when it says, “…serve patients and the MMPR market as it exists today…”

 “One of Vancouver Island’s largest medical marijuana growing companies announced Thursday it is laying off 61 employees.
-Tilray opened its Nanaimo facility in 2014 and at its peak employed nearly 200 people, giving it a high profile as a major employer in the region.”
+Tilray opened its Nanaimo facility in 2014.
+At its peak it employed nearly 200 people.”

-“The company insists the layoffs will not have any impact on the thousands of patients we serve”, according to a statement from Tilray CEO Greg Engel.
-“Tilray is making changes to our operating model to more efficiently serve patients and the MMPR market as it exists today,” Engel wrote.
+“The company insists the layoffs will not have any impact on the thousands of patients we serve”.
+“Tilray is making changes to our operating model.
+It wants to more efficiently serve patients and the MMPR market as it exists today,” Engel wrote.

-“Tilray is well-capitalized and confident in our long-term business strategy, and we are operating more efficiently than ever before.“
+“Tilray is well-capitalized and confident in our long-term business strategy.
+We are operating more efficiently than ever before.“

 Think about this also

 Organized crime, in the form of gangs involved in the medical marijuana business, is already costing Nanaimo legitimate business.
 It is business that will likely never return.
-This is because those shops buying from the gangs will not be allowed by the gangs to take their business elsewhere.
+This is because those shops will be forced to continue buying from the bikers.

-The legalization of marijuana for medical purposes is absolutely correct.
-Although that legalization must come through our federal government and the road to that legalization must be well planned and well built.
-Otherwise we are funding the coffers of organized crime and sending the wrong message to our youth.
+The legalization of pot for medical use is absolutely correct.
+However that legalization must come through our federal government.
+Additionally, the road must be well planned and well built.
+Otherwise we will fund organized crime as we send the wrong message to our youth.